SMART-Dal/codegreen/core/README.md

-# Codegreen Core
+# CodeGreen Core

-The **Codegreen Core** is the central orchestration layer of the Codegreen system.
+The **CodeGreen Core** is the central orchestration layer of the CodeGreen system.
 It provides the foundation for energy measurement and analysis across multiple programming languages and hardware architectures.

 ## Architecture